-Since 2016, Catholic Charities Certified Enrollment Counselors have enrolled over 2,000 individuals into Covered California health plans.
+Since 2016, Catholic Charities agencies have enrolled over 3,379 individuals into Covered California health plans.

-Local Catholic Charities Organizations services are currently available in 12 counties: Monterey, Santa Cruz, San Benito, San Luis Obispo, San Diego, Imperial, Sonoma, Napa, Mendocino, Lake, Humboldt, and Del Norte.
+Local Catholic Charities Organizations services are currently available in 10 counties: Monterey, Santa Cruz, San Benito, San Luis Obispo, San Diego, Imperial, Sonoma, Napa, Lake, and San Francisco.

 IMMIGRATION LEGAL SERVICES

 Local Catholic Charities organizations have provided low- and no-cost immigration services to over 110,000 immigrants across California.
 The California Department of Social Services (CDSS) funds most of our immigration legal services programs.
 All Catholic Charities legal service providers are recognized by the federal Office of Legal Access Programs (OLAP) and most employ Board of Immigration Appeals (BIA) Accredited Representatives, which facilitate legal representation before Immigration Courts, the BIA, and U.S. Citizenship and Immigration Services (USCIS).